by A.R. Gurney

 Love Letters is presented by special arrangement with Dramatists Play Service, Inc., New York.

-The comfort and safety of our patrons is on our mind as we get ready to re-open with LOVE LETTERS.
-We can tell you that mask and proof-of-vaccination requirements will be in place for audiences and volunteers and the theatre will have reduced capacity in order to allow social distancing.
-We have updated our AC and ventilation to bring in fresh air from outside, with UVC purification (designed for hospitals) to kill viruses in the air.
+With the comfort and safety of our patrons always on our mind, mask and proof-of-vaccination (with ID) requirements were in place and the theatre had significantly reduced capacity to allow physical distancing.
+Audiences benefited from our updated AC and ventilation to bring in fresh air from outside, with UVC purification (designed for hospitals) to kill viruses in the air.
 Doors remained closed until 45 minutes before show time to prevent congestion in the lobby, and the show had no intermission.

 For more, click HERE .